-When you make an appointment to see whether a crown or bridge is the right solution for you, your DB dentist will explain the whole procedure to you, including the different materials we may use and why, what it will involve and how much it will cost.
-Use the Book Now button above to get an instantly confirmed appointment.
+To see whether a crown or bridge is the right solution for you, meet with your DB dentist who will explain the whole procedure to you including the different materials they may use, what it will involve and how much it will cost.

 What is a dental crown?

 Crowns are coverings for the entire visible part of the tooth.
 They are used when teeth are broken; old and large fillings are lost; teeth are badly decayed or severely discoloured.
 They improve the appearance of your natural teeth and can brighten your smile.
 DB Dental offers both porcelain and gold materials, taking into consideration where in your mouth the crown is to be placed.

 Dental crowns improve the structure of the tooth.
 As time goes by, it’s not unusual to find our teeth are no longer structurally sound.
 Things like lost fillings, decay, chipping and cracking of the enamel can all lead to large-scale problems in a tooth’s surface.
 If the whole surface of the tooth is problematic but the root system is intact, a crown might be the ideal solution.

 What types of dental bridges are available?

 There are several types, and which one we recommend depends on where it will go in your mouth, your bite and also the aesthetic and functional considerations.